 - 9005100000 – binoculars – 4.2%.

 The duty rate often depends on the product’s material composition and the availability of a given product type in the area of the destination.
-The majority of electronic equipment and parts has a 0% duty rate.
+The majority of electronic equipment and parts have a 0% duty rate.

 It is vital to correctly classify your goods according to their composition and destination and find the correct HS code (HTS code for the US) before filling out customs documents.